synw/django-jssor/README.md

 pip install Pillow sorl-thumbnail
   ```

 Add `jssor` to INSTALLED_APPS.
-Add also `sorl-thumbnail` if you plan to use the slideshows that need thumbnails
+Install and add also `sorl-thumbnail` if you plan to use the slideshows that need thumbnails

 Migrate and collect static files

   ```bash
 python manage.py check
 python manage.py makemigrations